olgabeta/pet-shop-information-system/README.md

-# Pet shop information system project in Advanced Programming
+# Pet shop information system project in Advanced Programming course

 For this group project, we were asked to implement a program in C that will simulate the operation of an information system of an animal welfare company (which we called a pet shop thoughout the whole project so that's how it'll be remembered as).